TooSparky/tech-blog/README.md

 ![navbar screenshot](assets/navbar-screenshot-tech-blog.png)

 Navigate through the application with the easy to use navbar.
+Unfortunately, based on time constraints, the comments do not work, and the update/delete features are limited to only the top post.

 ## Credits